Hamlet poster

 The inciting incident occurs at 41 minutes when Horatio reveals to Hamlet that his father's ghost has appeared.
 The external event that transforms Hamlet from a grieving son into someone who must confront supernatural horror and potential murder..
 At 17% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 61 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Hamlet swears the oath of revenge upon his father's command: "Remember me."
+This illustrates the protagonist's commitment to Hamlet swears the oath of revenge upon his father's command: "Remember me."
 He actively chooses to pursue justice/vengeance, entering a world of duplicity, madness-feigning, and moral darkness from which there is no return., moving from reaction to action.

 The Collapse moment at 181 minutes (75% through) represents the emotional nadir.
 Here, Ophelia's death by drowning—the literal "whiff of death."
 The innocent destroyed, Hamlet's love lost, and the final proof that his revenge quest has poisoned everything it touched.
-Gertrude delivers the devastating flower-strewn elegy., illustrates the protagonist at their lowest point.
+Gertrude delivers the devastating flower-strewn elegy., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 193 minutes initiates the final act resolution at 80% of the runtime.
 Hamlet recounts his escape from England and accepts Claudius' fencing match challenge.
 He synthesizes action with acceptance: "There's a divinity that shapes our ends" and "The readiness is all."
 He embraces fate and mortality., demonstrating the transformation achieved throughout the journey.